joyzn02-pixel/AWS-Re-Start-Portfolio/README.md

 <br>

 - Understanding cloud computing concepts, deployment models, and the core benefits of AWS
-- Working with EC2 instances — launching, configuring, and managing virtual servers
+- Working with EC2 instances, launching, configuring, and managing virtual servers
 - Exploring S3 for scalable object storage and understanding storage classes
 - Applying the **AWS Shared Responsibility Model** to real security scenarios
 - Understanding the AWS global infrastructure: regions, availability zones, and edge locations